docsforadobe/after-effects-scripting-guide/docs/general/application.md

 `app.purge(target)`

+!!! tip
-?> **Note:** This functionality was updated in After Effects 24.3 to allow the `ALL_CACHES` enumerated value to clear both the RAM and disk cache, with the ALL_MEMORY_CACHES enumerated value added to purge only the RAM.
+    This functionality was updated in After Effects 24.3 to allow the `ALL_CACHES` enumerated value to clear both the RAM and disk cache, with the ALL_MEMORY_CACHES enumerated value added to purge only the RAM.
 In versions prior to 24.3, `ALL_CACHES` will only clear the RAM cache.

 #### Description